Digital Advertising Automation

 Automation has become interwoven into everyday life, from scheduled bill payments to voice assistant devices.
 Workplace performance in particular hinges on our ability to automate processes and leverage artificial intelligence, especially in promoting our businesses to prospective customers.

-Marketing automation can reduce time spent on repetitive tasks and improve campaign results.
-This can free business owners and marketers to focus on high-level strategy rather than tactical-level tasks.
+Marketing automation can reduce time spent on repetitive tasks and improve campaign results, freeing your team to focus on high-level strategy.
 Accordingly, many start-ups have launched to offer full automation of services such as advertising.
-Tenured platforms such as Google have also led recent efforts to largely automate tasks such as ad creation and placement.
+Giant tech companies such as Google have also led recent efforts to largely automate tasks like ad creation and placement.
 The question is, “are these options effective?”

 Ad Automation Vendors

 Many vendors have recently come to market, offering automated management of digital advertising with the potential to outperform human marketers.
-None, however, have seemed to leave a signature mark on the industry yet.
+None however have seemed to leave a signature mark on the industry.

 The advantages?

-• A capable AI could weigh ads’ performance data quickly and make adjustments across multiple networks (e.g. search, display, and social) without requiring a human to interpret data and implement optimizations.
+• A capable AI could weigh performance data and make adjustments across multiple networks (e.g. search, display, and social) without requiring a human to interpret data and implement optimizations.

-• Vendors have simplified the processes of ad creation and campaign management so most business owners can run a basic ad campaign without much assistance from a marketer.
+• Vendors have simplified the processes of ad creation and campaign management so most businesses can run a basic ad campaign without much expert assistance.

 • These platforms are typically less expensive than traditional agencies’ ad management fees.

-• In the systems I’ve encountered to date, advertisers’ results didn’t experience significant uplift.
+• In the systems we’ve encountered to date, advertisers’ results didn’t experience a significant uplift.

-• Many automated platforms lack the comprehensive tools and targeting otherwise available in Google or Meta ads.
+• Many automated platforms lack the robust tools and targeting otherwise available in Google or Meta ads.

-• Most vendors’ reporting is rather basic and doesn’t provide nearly the level of information as Google or Meta ads.
-Without sufficient data, it may be difficult to determine campaigns’ true results, precisely how ads appeared, and where ads were shown.
+• Most vendors’ reporting is basic and lacks the level of information available in Google or Meta ads.
+Without sufficient data, it may be difficult to determine the campaigns’ true results, precisely how ads appeared, and where ads were shown.

 Automation in Digital Ad Platforms

-Similarly, Google and Meta have developed ad automation tools such as AI-driven resources for advertisers seeking improved performance as well as simplified account options for non-marketers.
+Similarly, Google and Meta have incorporated their own ad automation tools, promising improved performance and simplified account setup.

-Google’s Smart ad accounts offer “watered-down” advertising solutions geared towards users with minimal experience with Google Ads.
-These can be effective in obtaining ad traffic with minimal input though generally lack the data and comprehensive targeting most marketers demand in order to ensure ads are reaching the right audiences, matching accurately to user intent, and generating quality leads.
+Google’s Smart ad accounts offer “watered down” advertising solutions for users with minimal Google Ads experience.
+These accounts can be effective in obtaining basic traffic but lack the data and comprehensive targeting to ensure ads are reaching the right audiences, matching accurately to user intent, and generating quality leads.

-Smart Bidding is a core element of most Google campaigns today, optimizing bidding via machine learning towards goals such as website clicks, conversion actions, or even a defined cost per acquisition.
-Initially, advertisers should implement proper setup of conversion actions and allow a “learning period” for ads to calibrate.
-Provided the campaign can generate sufficient data, the AI will identify best-performing ad elements and continually optimize the campaigns.
-This is a significant evolution from advertisers having to manually manage bid rates and generally produces improved results.
+Smart Bidding is a core element of most Google campaigns, optimizing ads via machine learning towards goals such as website clicks, conversion actions, or even a defined cost per acquisition.
+Initially, advertisers should properly set up their desired conversion actions and allow a “learning period” for ads to calibrate.
+This is a significant evolution from advertisers manually managing bid rates and generally produces improved results.

-A caveat with Smart Bidding is that machine learning has to receive sufficient data from which to operate.
+A caveat with Smart Bidding is that machine learning requires sufficient data to operate.
 Narrowly targeted campaigns or those with smaller budgets may not be well-suited for advanced bid strategies, potentially resulting in dramatically higher costs and inferior results.
-In the case of a local advertiser desiring to generate leads within a small geographic area for a niche set of searches, the more basic “maximize clicks” bidding method actually resulted in better results than the otherwise intuitive “maximize conversions” method.
+In the case of a local advertiser seeking leads within a small geographic area for a niche set of searches, the more basic “maximize clicks” bidding method actually resulted in better results than the otherwise intuitive “maximize conversions” method.

 Automation Considerations

-Advertising automation can exponentially improve campaign results and dramatically reduce time required in managing ads.
-However, these resources are certainly not to be set up and then forgotten.
-Significant time should be spent upfront considering defined scopes for automation and exploration of “what if” scenarios.
-Manual review of performance data and user experiences is critical in the early stages of automation as well as during significant changes to your business goals, website, and other marketing elements.
-Ongoing analysis is then beneficial in guiding results of automation and reducing opportunities for potential issues.
+Manual review of performance data and user experiences is critical in the early stages of automation as well as during significant changes to your business goals, website, or other marketing elements.
+Ongoing analysis is then beneficial in guiding the results of automation and reducing opportunities for potential issues.

 Summary

-Automation has the potential to save time, freeing marketers and business owners to focus on strategy and operating their businesses.
-However, as with many things, “all that glitters is not gold” when it comes to marketing automation.
-While some ad automation tools have revolutionized the industry and delivered improved results, others have faltered altogether or failed without proper setup and guidance.
-Carefully research ad automation options and consult with a specialist before investing heavy resources.
-Then, perform due diligence by evaluating results and user experiences on an ongoing basis to reduce opportunities for potential issues.
+Automation has the potential to save time, freeing your team to focus on strategy and your customers.
+However, “all that glitters is not gold” with marketing automation.
+While some ad automation tools have revolutionized the industry and improved results, others have faltered altogether or failed without proper setup and monitoring.
+Carefully research ad automation options and consult a specialist before investing significant resources.
+Then, perform due diligence by evaluating results and user experiences continually to reduce opportunities for potential issues.

 Taylor Brown